julflore000/Equity-Research-EF/README.md

 * Coal capacity for each state also from EIA dataset: EIA 860 see wind dataset above
 * Coal electric generation jobs from BW Research state level reports: https://static1.squarespace.com/static/5a98cf80ec4eb7c5cd928c61/t/5c7f375515fcc0964aa19491/1551841115357/USEER+Energy+Employment+by+State.pdf
+* For the coal jobs above, a static value of .14 jobs/MW is being used due to poor data source resolution- see source below

 * State Abbreviations dict used graciously taken from: https://gist.github.com/rogerallen/1583593